Pro-Khalistan slogans raised at Golden Temple on Operation Bluestar anniversary

-Operation Bluestar was a military action ordered by late Prime Minister Indira Gandhi to flush out militants led by Jarnail Singh Bhindrawale holed up in the Golden Temple complex in Amritsar.
+On this occasion, the Shiromani Gurdwara Parbandhak Committee (SGPC), the apex Sikh religious body, displayed the bullet-ridden holy 'saroop' (volume) of the Guru Granth Sahib.

-Operation Bluestar was carried out between June 1 and 8, 1984, and claimed several lives and left the shrine and complex damaged.
+The saroop, which was installed in the sanctum sanctorum at that time, was hit by a bullet during the army action in 1984.

-Sikh radical group Dal Khalsa organised a rally in the city to commemorate the day and in support of Khalistan.
+The Operation Bluestar was a military operation carried out in 1984 to flush out militants from the Golden Temple.

 Deccan Herald News now on Telegram - Click here to subscribe